kkinnear/zprint/doc/reference.md

 `:ignore-for-variance` elements are removed.
 So if you want them included when calculating the `:max-gap`, you need to adjust these parameters as well.

+##### :lhs-narrow _2.0_

+The denominator of the fraction of the remaining space to use when formatting a collection that is the left-hand-side of a pair.
+Only used when `:multi-lhs-hang? true` is configured for this set of pairs.

+By default, if the left hand side of a pair formatts on multiple lines, the right-hand-side of that pair will always flow onto a new line below (and possibly indented from) the left-hand-side.

+However, you can now allow the right-hand-side to format to the right of the last line of a multi-left-hand-side element.
+Enable `:style :multi-lhs-hang` to allow this to happen.
+This style sets `:multi-lhs-hang? true` in `:binding`, `:map`, and `:pair`.

+Whenever `:multi-lhs-hang?` is true, when doing justification when when the left hand side of a pair is a colllection, zprint attempts to format in a space narrower than the rest of the line -- in order to give multi-line left-hand-side elements the chance to have their right-hand-sides format onto the same line, as well as increasing the chances that they will justify at all.
+The size of the narrow space is the number of characters remaining on the line divided by the value of `:lhs-narrow`, configured in `:justify {:lhs-narrow 2.0}` in `:binding`, `:map`, and `:pair`.
+This defaults to 2.0, which is means "use half of the remaining space for the left-hand-side".
+You can change this to anything you wish, and disable it altogether by configuring it to 1.0.

+#### :multi-lhs-hang? _false_

+By default, if the left hand side of a pair formatts on multiple lines, the right-hand-side of that pair will always flow onto a new line below (and possibly indented from) the left-hand-side.

+However, you can now allow the right-hand-side to format to the right of the last line of a multi-left-hand-side element.
+Enable `:style :multi-lhs-hang` to allow this to happen.
+This style sets `:multi-lhs-hang? true` in `:binding`, `:map`, and `:pair`.

 ## Configuring functions to make formatting changes based on content